 Housing Occupancy Certificate

-The Wage and Hour Division of the U.S. Department of Labor's Employment Standards Administration administers and enforces the MSPA.
+The Wage and Hour Division of the U.S. Department of Labor administers and enforces the MSPA.
 For more information contact either the nearest office of State Workforce Agency (or State Employment Service), listed in most telephone directories under State Government, or the Wage and Hour Division at 1-866-4US-WAGE (1-866-487-9243), TTY: 1-877-889-5627.
 The federal regulations implementing MSPA appear in 29 C.F.R.
 Part 500.

 WH-530 OMB Control No. 1235-0016, Expires 08/31/2015.
 Persons are not required to respond to the collection of information unless it displays a currently valid OMB control number.
 Please provide as much of the requested information as possible.
 Attach additional sheets if you need additional space to respond to a question.
 If you do not understand a term, or need assistance in the completion of this form, please contact the Wage and Hour Division of the U.S. Department of Labor.
 After you submit the form, a representative from the Department of Labor may contact you if further information is necessary to initiate an investigation.